RED-M0CKING-LINE/Team5183Robot2018J/README.md

 Java Version: JDK9

-IDE: Eclipse - Latest Release
+IDE: Eclipse - Latest Release (Currently Oxygen)

 **THIS CODE IS A VERY HEAVY WORK IN PROGRESS AND RIGHT NOW IT IS A MESS BUT I AM WORKING ON IT.
 IF YOU SPOT ANY ISSUES, PLEASE COMMIT TO THIS REPO AND I WILL LOOK INTO IT**